prody/ProDy/doc/tutorials/prody_tutorial/intro.rst

 Introduction
 ===============================================================================

-*ProDy* is an application programming interface (API) designed for structure-based analysis of protein dynamics, in particular analysis of patterns in large heterogeneous structural ensembles.
-It comes with several command line applications (:ref:`prody-apps`) and a front end graphical user interface (GUI, :ref:`nmwiz`).
-This tutorial shows core features of ProDy and some basic analysis tasks.
+*ProDy* is an application programming interface (API) designed for structure-based analysis of protein dynamics, in particular for inferring protein dynamics from large heterogeneous structural ensembles.
+It comes with several command line applications (:ref:`prody-apps`) and graphical user interface for visualization (GUI, :ref:`nmwiz`).
+This tutorial shows core features of *ProDy* and some basic analysis tasks.
 You can find links to more detailed and advanced tutorials below.

 Structural Ensemble Analysis
 -------------------------------------------------------------------------------

-*ProDy* is primarily designed for analysis of *large* heterogeneous structural datasets, which may contain sequence homologs, mutants, or ligand bound forms of a protein, with missing loops or terminal residues.
-Dominant patterns are extracted by principal component analysis (PCA) of the ensemble, and can  be compared with theoretically predicted conformational dynamics using *ProDy*.
+*ProDy* is primarily designed for analysis of *large* heterogeneous structural datasets that may be composed of sequence homologs, mutants, or ligand bound forms of a protein that have with missing loops or terminal residues.
+Dominant patterns in structural variability are extracted by principal component analysis (PCA) of the ensemble.
+Helper functions allow for comparison of dynamics inferred from experiments with theoretically models and simulation data.
 For detailed usage examples see :ref:`ensemble-analysis`.

 Elastic Network Models